Six COVID-19 deaths in Romania in last 24 hours

-According to GCS, these are three men and three women hospitalised in the counties of Bacau, Constanta, Ialomita, Iasi and Teleorman.
+According to GCS, these are three men and three women hospitalised in the counties of Botosani, Caras-Severin, Galati, Teleorman, Vrancea, and Bucharest City.

 All deaths were recorded in patients who had comorbidities.